I Saw the TV Glow: Production

 Schoenbrun began work on the script for I Saw the TV Glow three months after they had begun undergoing hormone replacement therapy, amid what they described as "overwhelming calamity" following having come out as transgender.
 In featuring the transgender themes, Schoenbrun deliberately avoided making transitioning or coming out explicitly central to the plot, opting instead to write the story as an allegory so as to distinguish it from other films on the topic.

 In 2021, the script caught the attention of Emma Stone and her husband Dave McCary, who Schoenbrun said "fell in love with the script immediately."
 The script was shopped around to six potential production partners.
 In October 2021, the film was announced as an A24 production with Schoenbrun directing, while Stone and McCary would produce under their Fruit Tree banner.
 In August 2022, it was announced Justice Smith, Jack Haven, Helena Howard, Danielle Deadwyler, Amber Benson, Ian Foreman, Conner O'Malley, Emma Portner, Danny Tamberelli, Phoebe Bridgers, Lindsey Jordan, Fred Durst, Haley Dahl, and Kristina Esfandiari had joined the cast.

 Principal photography took place in New Jersey from July to August 2022.
 Shooting took place at Verona High School, Cedar Grove High School, and Keansburg Amusement Park.
 Other locations were the music venue The Saint and Camp Lewis.
+The Pink Opaque segments were shot on 35mm film but later transferred to VHS and Betamax in post-production.